 In the past God spoke to our forefathers through the prophets at many times and in various ways, but in these last days he has spoken to us by his Son.
 (Heb 1:1-2)

 Notice the past tense: “has spoken to us,” not “is speaking to us.”
-God didn’t somehow forget to add something, where He now has to speak to someone directly.
+God didn’t somehow forget to add something to the Bible, and now has to speak to someone directly.
 No one has a secret phone line to the Throne.
+Jesus told the apostles that the Holy Spirit would provide “all truth.”
+(John 16:13) The idea that God reveals himself to folks for specific purposes has no scriptural support whatsoever.
+Those to whom He did speak were pertinent to His Divine Will guiding history toward the birth of Jesus Christ.
+Claiming God “told me to marry so-and-so” doesn't square with scriptural precedence.

 Who said it was God whispering in your ear?
 What proof do you have?
 It could very well be Satan, who disguises himself as an angel of light.
 (2 Cor 11:15) Even if you’re a Christian, does that make every thought that enters your mind from God?
 Or is it just the ones you think are His?